Thiagomkt-oba/megaflix/replit.md

-# StreamMax - Streaming Platform
+# Megaflix - Streaming Platform

 ## Overview

-StreamMax is a modern streaming platform application built with React and Express.js.
+Megaflix is a modern streaming platform application built with React and Express.js.
 It's designed as a Netflix-like service that provides access to movies, series, anime, cartoons, and novels in a single platform.
 The application features a responsive design with a dark theme and includes subscription plans, content browsing, and user testimonials.

 ## System Architecture